-INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF QUANTUM EXPONENTIAL GROUP PLC (continued) for the Period ended 30 April 2022
+INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF QUANTUM EXPONENTIAL GROUP PLC for the year ended 30 April 2023

-We determined materiality to be £305,000, which was 4% of the Group's net assets.
+We determined materiality to be £150,000, which was 4% of the Group's net assets.
 We believe that this materiality basis provides us with the best assessment of the requirements of the users of the financial statements.
+Final materiality was calculated at £149,000, no additional testing was considered necessary.